 For Wave Hill’s 60th Anniversary, I was asked to create a site specific installation on the grounds of the property, responding to the prompt of what reciprocal care means in relation to the trees.
 In response, I created an installation inspired by invisible non-human systems of care that already exists for the trees, as well as considering not only this contemporary moment, but ancient time as well.

+The color of all of the sculptures are fuchsia, referencing the types of visible light that are best for tree growth - red and blue.
+When turned on, growth lights create a bright fuchsia glow.
 The ceramic sculptures are inspired by fruit and flowers of angiosperm species of trees at Wave Hill.
 Fruiting trees symbolize resilience.
 The design of how these trees propagate has allowed them to survive since the time dinosaurs roamed the Earth.
 These sculptures sit inside of steel and acrylic prisms, with rods zig zagging sporadically across the interior.
 The geometries of the 12 prisms are also shaped by the recorded sound waves.